lancaster-coder1991/python-web-app/learning_notes.md

 "blog.apps.BlogConfig"

+Static files such as CSS and JS files are typically kept within a 'static' directory within each app.

 ## Routing

 Routing for the project is managed through the central django_project urls.py file.
 When someone navigates to a path on the project server, the request is sent to this file.
 If a matching path is found, redirection to the appropriate path and code will take place.